quantum-tinkerer/pymablock/docs/source/tutorial/bilayer_graphene.md

 # k.p model of bilayer graphene

-This tutorial demonstrates how to use symbolic expressions as input to _Lowdin_.
+This tutorial demonstrates how to use symbolic expressions as input to _Pymablock_.
 As an example, we construct the k.p Hamiltonian of bilayer graphene, starting from its tight binding dispersion.

 The crystal structure and the hoppings of bilayer graphene are shown in the figure